Game-theoretic statistics and safe anytime-valid inference: Nonparametric Examples

 \subsection{Variance-Adaptive Estimation of Bounded Means (Case A)}

 In the previous two examples, the sub-Gaussian parameter or the variance bound $\sigma$ must be provided (or an upper bound must be guessed) in advance by the statistician, since it is provably impossible to learn $\sigma$ from the data itself.
-Unfortunately, neither CS adapts to the unknown variance by yielding a tighter CS for lower variance data (and it is likely impossible to design ones that can); if $\E[(X_i-\mu)^2|\cF_{i-1}] \ll \sigma^2$, the CS will still depend on the provided conservative value $\sigma$.
-These impossibilities are due to the unbounded nature of $\cG$ and $\cV$, allowing some distributions to have very small mass far away from the origin.
 For the subclass of bounded random variables, however, variance-adaptive mean estimation is feasible.

-Let $\cB^\mu$ denote the set of distributions $P$ on $[0,1]^\infty$ such that $\E_P[X_i|\cF_{i-1}]=\mu$. \cite{howard2021time} prove that for any $\lambda \in [-1,1]$, and any predictable $\hat \mu_i \in \cF_{i-1}$,
+Let $\cB^\mu$ denote the set of distributions $P$ on $[0,1]^\infty$ such that $\E_P[X_i\mid\cF_{i-1}]=\mu$. \cite{howard2021time} prove that for any $\lambda \in [-1,1]$, and any predictable $\hat \mu_i \in \cF_{i-1}$,

 where $\psi(\lambda):= -\log(1-\lambda)-\lambda$, is a test supermartingale for $\cB^\mu$.
 Because $\psi$ is the logarithm of the moment generating function (MGF) of a centered unit-rate exponential distribution, we call $N^\mu$ a subexponential supermartingale.
 As $\lambda\to0$, $\psi(\lambda)$ behaves like the Gaussian log-MGF $\lambda^2/2$, but unlike the sub-Gaussian supermartingale in~\eqref{eq:sub-Gaussian-superMG}, we can employ a fully empirical variance term in~\eqref{eq:subexponential-superMG}.
 This generalizes a result of~\cite{fan2015exponential}, who effectively proved the same claim with $\hat \mu_i:=0$ for all $i$.
-The extension to predictable $\hat \mu_i$, which requires some additional tricky algebra, is very useful in lowering the empirical variance.
+The extension to predictable $\hat \mu_i$, obtained using some tricky algebra, is useful in lowering the empirical variance.
+Mixing over $\lambda$ with a (conjugate) gamma distribution leads to a closed form mixture supermartingale; see~\cite{howard2021time} for the resulting CS.

-As before, we need to mix over the tuning parameter $\lambda$.
-The gamma family provides suitable mixing distributions, because they are conjugate to the exponential, leading to a closed form mixture supermartingale.
-The resulting CS was developed in~\cite{howard2021time}.

 \cite{waudby2020estimating} note that for predictable $\lambda_i \in \cF_{i-1}$,

 is also a subexponential ``plug-in'' test supermartingale that can be tuned to closely mimic the earlier mixture supermartingale.
 This means that